TheOriginalMatt/web-server-implementation/README.md

 - Save cookies to the browser
 - Read cookies from the browser
 - Setup a front end template language, probably vue.js
+- Configure to run in a docker container